 Also, please know that Veterans with disabilities are welcome to sail with us anytime throughout the summer at the usual fee of $70/boat for a 2-hour sail.

-Sailing is operated from our docks at 60 Fort Adams Drive, Newport, RI.
+Sailing is operated from our docks at 60 Fort Adams Drive, in Fort Adams State Park, Newport, RI.

-At the docks, participants who need assistance are boarded onto the sailboats using a transfer lift.
+At the docks, non-ambulatory participants who need assistance are boarded onto the sailboats using a transfer lift.
 They are then safely secured into specially designed pivoting seats, allowing them the freedom of movement to sail the boat.
-(Max.
-5 sailors, plus a certified instructor, per boat.)

-If funds are available, a T-shirt will be provided for each participant at PVA Weekend.
+If funds are available, a T-shirt will also be provided for each participant at PVA Day.
 To help you choose the appropriate size when filling out the registration form, this link provides T-shirt Size Specifications.

 Thank you to all involved in making the weekend such a wonderful weekend.